Master of Arts in Leadership in Early Years Education and Care

 Entry requirements are a Level 8 degree, with a minimum of Second Class Honours, Grade 2 or equivalent in the following areas:

 - Social Sciences or cognate area

 Candidates with significant relevant work experience (as determined by IT Carlow’s Recognised Prior Learning (RPL) policy), in addition to an honours primary degree in another discipline area may also be considered for entry.

 Applicants applying for entry via routes other than those listed above will be considered on a case-by-case basisand in accordance with IT Carlow’s Recognised Prior Learning (RPL) policy.

 All Non-EU applicants should refer to the international section of the IT Carlow website for further information.

 Study & Career Opportunities

-Graduates of the programme may progress to a PhD programme of study in the discipline areas, in Ireland or abroad.
-Graduates of the programme may also be eligible to progress to a professional doctorate in the field of Leadership in Early Years Education and Care.
+Graduates of the course may progress to a PhD course of study in the discipline areas, in Ireland or abroad.
+Graduates of the course may also be eligible to progress to a professional doctorate in the field of teaching and learning in both Irish and international Institutions.

-This is an ideal postgraduate programme for students or current practitioners within the early childhood education sector who are interested in becoming administrators, directors or managers of early childhood education and care settings.
+This is an ideal postgraduate course for students or current practitioners within the early childhood education sector who are interested in becoming an administrator, director or manager of early childhood education programmes.
 It is also suitable for those interested in advisory, mentoring and inspection roles within the sector.

 Programme Codes & Fees